MurphyPone/murphypone.github.io/src/content/turing-on-gauss.md

 ---

 ## Pre-Preface
 While doing some research on Alan Turing, I stumbled across the [Turing Archive](http://www.turingarchive.org/) which contains a ton of Turing's published and unpublished works.
-I had a fair chunk of free time on my hands, so I decided to transcribe some of his notes to a more readable format.
-This is unfinished and ongoing.
+I had a fair chunk of free time on my hands, so I decided to transcribe some of his notes to a more readable, digital format whilst touching up on my $\LaTeX$ skills.
+This is unfinished and ~~ongoing~~.

 ## Preface
 The object of this paper is to give a rigorous demonstration of the "limit theorem of the theory of probability".
 I had complete the essential part of it by the end of February but when considering published it I was informed that an almost identical proof had been given by Lindeburg.
 The only important difference between the two papers is that I have introduced and laid stress on a type of condition which I call quasi-necessary (§ 8).
 We have both used the "distribution functions" (§ 2 to describe errors instead of frequency functions (Appendix B) as was usual formerly.
 Lindberg also uses (D) if § 12 and theorem 6 or their equivalents.
 Since reading Lindeberg's paper I have for obvious reasons made no alterations to that part of the paper which is similar to his (viz. § 9 to § 13), but I have added elsewhere remarks on points of interest and the appendices.